I love making crêpes to fill with summer fruits. They are so light and make a really impressive summer dessert.

-- Get the pan really hot, then turn the heat down to a medium setting.
-Melt the butter in the pan and then spoon 2 tablespoons into the batter mixture and whisk it in.
-Pour the rest into a small bowl and set to one side.
+- Get the pan really hot.
+Remove from the heat and add the butter.
+Once it has melted, spoon 2 tablespoons into the batter mixture and whisk it in.
+Pour the remainder into a small bowl and set to one side.

-- You will need 45–60ml (3–4 tablespoons ) of batter for each crêpe.
-It is easier to measure this into a ladle or measuring cup first and use this to tip the batter into the pan in one go.
+- Cook the pancakes over a medium–high heat.
+You will need 45ml (3 tbsp) of batter for each crêpe.
+It is easier to measure this into a ladle or measuring cup first and use this to be able to quickly add it to the pan.
 Using the ladle or cup, hold it so that the base is very close to the bottom of the pan in the centre and then pour it in.
 Immediately lift and tilt the pan in all directions so the batter spreads thinly over the base.
 If there are any holes, just fill them in with batter using a teaspoon.

 - Grate the chocolate onto a plate to create a pile of shavings.

-- Now divide the fruit between the crêpes, spooning it into the middle.
-Fold two sides of the crêpe over the fruit to create a cone shape, then spoon a generous dollop of cream on top and sprinkle with some of the chocolate shavings.
+- To serve, spoon the fruit into the middle of each crêpe.
+Fold two sides of the crêpe over the fruit to create a cone, then spoon a generous dollop of cream on top and, using a small spoon, sprinkle over the chocolate shavings.
+Serve immediately.